sarismet/gjg-sarismet/README.md

 **Database:** [Postgresql](https://www.postgresql.org/), [Redis](https://redis.io/)
 ```
-  I felt that we need to design a caching mechanism to make the process faster.
-When we post a request
+  I felt that I need to design a caching mechanism to make the process faster.
+When I post a request,
-  we first store it in Redis and then store it in Postgresql by asynchronous operaion using a goroutine.
-That way, when we want to get an user we first look at the Redis and if we do not found then we look at Postgresql which is much slower operation.
-However, if we want to get huge number of users like 50.000 then we first searcg them in Postgresql since sql operation with huge number of rows is faster.
+  I first store it in Redis and then store it in Postgresql by asynchronous operaion using a goroutine.
+That way, when I want to get an user I first look at the Redis and if I do not found then I look at Postgresql which is much slower operation.
+However, if I want to get huge number of users like 50.000 then I first searcH them in Postgresql since sql operation with huge number of rows is faster.

   Postgresql uses more than one GPU core to execute the operation so it can be more attractive to run complext queries.
   ```